 You have probably seen this before without knowing what you were looking at.
 When combing your pet, you might find flea dirt in its fur.
 When you do, you can be certain that there will also be fleas around.
 So what is flea dirt and what does it look like?
-Basically it’s flea droppings, flea dirt just sounds so much better.
-It’s digested blood that has been sucked from the host, which is usually your cat or dog (or yourself!).
+Basically flea dirt or flea frass is the polite word for flea droppings or flea excrement.
+Flea dirt just sounds so much better.
+It consists of digested blood which has been sucked from the host, which is usually your cat or dog (or yourself!).
 If you think about your own toilet visits, most of them take place at home, at work or somewhere else where you spend a lot of time.
 The same goes for fleas, so when you find flea droppings, there will also be fleas nearby.

 What does flea dirt look like?

 We have already established that flea dirt is excrement, but what does that look like in tiny form?
 Like this: